linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 15.02.2025
+- Topic: Web4 Strategy
+- Directory: /posts/2025/February/15
+- Description: ``` Take control!
+With Web4 you create your own social network and determine the rules yourself. 🧑‍⚖️ No censorship, no restrictions.
+Get started now at WEB4.ONE! #Web4 #Freedom #Control #SocialMediaRevolution #YourRules ```

 ### 14.02.2025
 - Topic: Web4 is 100% neutral
 - Directory: /posts/2025/February/14